C-ALun/tiktok-data-analysis/README.md

 * **79.84% received five views or fewer**
 * Only **2.97% received more than 50 views**

-This suggests that content exposure was concentrated among a relatively small group of creators.
+This indicates that creator exposure was distributed very unevenly across the dataset.

 ---

-## 5. Video engagement was extremely sparse
+## 5. Video-level engagement was extremely sparse

 The video-level dataset contains approximately **449,000 videos**.